This primer from Worth Data® is to help you understand bar codes so that you can

 attached like the following figure:

-readers can be placed several hundred feet from
+readers could also be placed several hundred feet from

 the computer, (keyboard wedge readers cannot